-- Religion & Faith Advanced Session: Tuesday, March 7 2017, 12:00 PM to 2:00 PM in PAC Conference Room G: God does not condemn LGBTQ people.
-This session allows for participants to confidentially share their own faith or beliefs while introducing key challenges facing LGBTQ people seeking to balance both identities.
-Participants will gain information and LGBTQ-supportive resources in a Judeo-Christian context, as well as thoughtful, respectful language and strategies to engage with people of faith.
-Recommended for any potential Safe Zone member that may be struggling with this issue or in need of information to support LGBTQ students of faith. – Register Online in UIS Connection
+- Religion & Faith Advanced Session: Tuesday, March 7 2017, 12:00 PM to 2:00 PM in PAC Conference Room G: God does not condemn LGBTQIA+ people.
+This session allows for participants to confidentially share their own faith or beliefs while introducing key challenges facing LGBTQIA+ people seeking to balance both identities.
+Participants will gain information and LGBTQIA-supportive resources in a Judeo-Christian context, as well as thoughtful, respectful language and strategies to engage with people of faith.
+Recommended for any potential Safe Zone member that may be struggling with this issue or in need of information to support LGBTQIA+ students of faith. – Register Online in UIS Connection

-- Multiple Identities Advanced Session: Thursday, April 6 2017, 12:00 PM to 2:00 PM in PAC Conference Room G: Not all LGBTQ people are White or Atheist.
-This cross cultural session allows for participants to share their own multiple identities; explores the intersections between race, culture, sexual orientation, and gender; and helps to illuminate the challenges of LGBTQ students with multiple identities.
+- Multiple Identities Advanced Session: Thursday, April 6 2017, 12:00 PM to 2:00 PM in PAC Conference Room G: Not all LGBTQIA+ people are White or Atheist.
+This cross cultural session allows for participants to share their own multiple identities; explores the intersections between race, culture, sexual orientation, and gender; and helps to illuminate the challenges of LGBTQIA+ students with multiple identities.
 A particular emphasis is made on how different cultures and communities in the U.S. and internationally understand and define sexuality and gender minorities.
 Participants will leave with a personal action plan to use and reflect on in their daily life at UIS. – Register Online in UIS Connection

 Still do not understand how to become a member?
 Download this “How it Works” graphic.